 Disposal – unfortunately there are some items that cannot be recycled, reused or upcycled.
 This page aims to be a guide to how best to dispose of those items as ecologically as possible, with information about the latest rulings and government guidelines.
 The aim is of course to send as little as possible to landfill, most things have a few parts that are recyclable but the method of manufacture may have made it difficult and expensive to dismantle for recycling – child car seats, helmets or other personal protection gear fall into this category.

-Advice from the Environment Agency about cat litter suggests that householders should carefully wrap any pet waste and place it in the domestic refuse.
-There are various brands of biodegradable litter available on the market, so this could be composted … Read more
+How to dispose of cat litter: The advice from the Environment Agency about cat litter suggests that householders should carefully wrap any pet waste and place it in the domestic refuse.
+There are now various brands of biodegradable litter available … Read more

 Cater Oils mainly collects waste cooking oil from caterers but they also help households to collect and recycle their used cooking oils and fats through their community-led campaigns which rely on volunteers to organise cooking oil collection points